Exercise may help in weight loss, provided you do enough

 But even then, people replaced about a third of the calories they expended during exercise.

-“You still have to count calories and weigh portions if you hope to use exercise to control your weight,” he said.
+“You still have to count calories and weigh portions” if you hope to use exercise to control your weight, he says.

 By Gretchen Reynolds © 2018 The New York Times